timdeschryver/timdeschryver.dev/content/posts/google-maps-as-an-angular-component/index.md

 published: true
 ---

-The [pearl-lullaby (v9.0.0-rc.0)](https://github.com/angular/components/releases/tag/9.0.0-rc.0) introduces the second official `@angular/component` component, a Google Maps component.
+The new Angular Component [pearl-lullaby (v9.0.0-rc.0)](https://github.com/angular/components/releases/tag/9.0.0-rc.0) introduces the second official `@angular/component` component, a Google Maps component.
 In this post, we take a look at getting with the Google Maps component.

 > Earlier this year, we changed the name of this repo to "angular/components" to emphasize our goal